It is expected that all children will attend school every day with a minimum attendance of 97%.

 Starting school is an important step in the life of a child; we therefore try to make it a pleasurable and happy one.

-Parents/carers should apply directly to the school.
+Parents and carers should apply directly to the school.
+Nursery class offers part time places 5 mornings.

 We expect children to be fully toilet trained before they start our Nursery.